Darla Bostick’s Art Workshop/Retreat

 *Watercolors-- Darla brings some large tubes of watercolors and sells them at no profit by the thirds--it's the cheapest way to fill your palette.
 DO NOT BUY “ACADEMIC” STUDENT GRADE PAINTS even if you are a beginner.

-Acrylics: *Bring a 2 oz container of craft-type liquid acrylic that has a nozzle.
+Acrylics: *Bring a 2 oz craft-type liquid acrylic that has a nozzle.
 You can pick a fabulous color and we will share.
+(Hobby Lobby has these)

-Plastic cover for your oblong table (this will be your "personal" space for the week in the art building) Dollar Tree is your best friend!
+Plastic cover for your oblong table (this will be your "personal" space for the week in the art building) Dollar Tree is your best friend and a shower curtain is more durable than a table cloth!

 DRAWING: